-An Internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
-Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employees the opportunity to guide and evaluate talent.
-Internships for academic credit are undertaken with faculty supervision to supplement or complement the students' academic programs.
-The Career Center facilitates the process by which students earn academic credit for internships.
-Students interested in pursuing an internship for academic credit are required to attend the Internship Registration Workshop and submit their request for credit within the first two weeks of starting the internship.
-Credit for internships must be registered during the semester that the work is completed.
-For details please see: https://bw.joinhandshake.com/articles/4816.
+An internship is a form of experiential learning (EXP) that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
+Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths and give employers the opportunity to guide and evaluate talent.
+Internships for academic credit are undertaken with faculty supervision to supplement or complement the student's academic programs.
+The Career Center facilitates the process by which students earn academic credit for internships and/or EXP.
+Students participating in a noncredit internship for EXP are supervised by the Career Center's professional EXP mentor to ensure their internship enables the student to develop their professional skills using the NACE Career Readiness Competencies as a foundation.
+Students interested in pursuing an internship for academic credit or EXP must view the Internship Registration Workshop Video and submit their Internship Registration Request Form within the first two weeks of starting the internship.
+EXP and academic credit for internships must be registered during the semester that the work is completed.
+For details please see: https://bw.joinhandshake.com/stu/articles/4816.